13 Best Sound Absorbing Materials to Improve the Acoustics in Your Room

 While products made of sound absorbing material can soften up the surfaces of the room, they are also designed to contribute to the aesthetics of the room.

-However, their essential function is to improve the quality of a sound within the room.
+However, their essential function is to improve the quality of sound within the room.

-Furthermore, you should pay attention to the fact that a sound absorbing ability of a material is not always the same depending on frequency of a sound.
-So, low frequencies, below 500Hz, can be much more difficult to detect and absorb while higher frequencies are, usually, easier to absorb.
+Furthermore, you should pay attention to the fact that the sound absorbing ability of a material is not always the same depending on the sound frequency.

 Before moving on to the materials themselves, you should know that they are divided into three main categories.

 As the name says, they are made of a porous material.
-However, they may be dived into two forms: fibrous material and open-celled foam.
+However, they may be divided into two forms: fibrous material and open-celled foam.

 On the other hand, open-celled foam absorbs a sound by the air movement of the sound waves through passages of the material.
 As a result, the sound is reduced and the heat is generated.

-Porous absorbers are widely used because they are effective and successful in reducing a sound especially in mid-range frequencies.
-Also, the thicker the material the greater impact it has on sound absorption.
+Porous absorbers are widely used because they are effective and successful in reducing noise transmission especially in mid-range frequencies.
+Also, thicker sound absorbing materials have a greater impact on sound absorption.

 They are, on the other hand, made of non-porous and non-rigid materials.